 Now that you have a great business idea, you will need money to get started in your new venture.
 While there are some businesses that you can start with almost no money some are even free.

 Here are some good ways to fund your startup launch.
-Get my full list of 17 Proven Sources For Startup Capital
+Get our full list of 17 Proven Sources For Startup Capital

 TIP: If you need to finance your small business consider top recommendation for small business startup loans – Kabbage.com.
-Read my review of Kabbage loans with verified customer reviews and experience
+Read our review of Kabbage loans with verified customer reviews and experience

 CAUTION: Surely you have heard of many businesses they got started using your credit cards as a primary form of financing.
 While this can be done, we recommend that you read this article and heed our warnings about financing your business startup on your credit cards.